padiketeku/EarthObservation101-Practicals/Activity-01-Google Earth Pro.md

 At the end of this activity you should be able to:
 - Download and install Google Earth Pro if you do not have this already
-- Google Earth’s 3D viewing system
+- Explore the 3D viewing system
 - Change image coordinates
+- Import KML/KMZ file into the app
 - Explore historical imagery